MethodsAndPractices/vsteam/.docs/Set-VSTeamProcess.md

 ### -Disabled

-Disables a process; built-in processes cannot be deleted.
+Disables a process; built-in processes cannot be deleted but can be disabled.

 ```yaml
 Type: SwitchParameter